• Skip to main content

 OTHER TYPES OF FUNGI

 A parasitic fungus is a fungus that benefits from another organism to obtain nutrients while harming or weakening its host.
-A saprophyte is something in between parasitism and symbiosis.
+Saprophytes are organisms that are in between parasitism and symbiosis.
 The saprophyte benefits, but the interaction neither benefits nor harms the host.
 Many types of bracket fungi are saprophytes, as are many oyster mushrooms (1).

 ‘Stump fungi‘ is a general term for saprophytes that grow on dead or dying stumps and wood in nature.
-Honey fungus and velvet shank are two examples (1).
+Mustard Yellow Polipore and Velvet Shank are two examples (1).
 Without these digestive activities, forests would disappear under a mountain of logs and leaves!
 Some fungi influence the behaviour of various animals to guide them to specific locations, making them targeted spreaders of the fungi’s spores.
 Crayfish plague is an example of such a fungus, where the crayfish are unwillingly driven onto land, die, and become covered with the fungus’s fruiting bodies, which then spread the spores through the wind (1)

 TAXONOMY OF FUNGI